 It has USB and Serial ports as well and it has the material sensor to tell the machine whether or not material is loaded.

-The downside to this machine is the fact that you cannot set any of your settings on the control panel, actually this machine does not have an LCD screen on the unit itself.
-Instead you need to adjust your settings through a program that comes with the unit called VLCD.exe or a virtual LCD on you rcomputer.
+The downside to this machine is the fact that you cannot set any of your settings on the control panel.
+Actually, this machine does not have an LCD screen on the unit itself.
+Instead, you need to adjust your settings through a program that comes with the unit called VLCD.exe or a virtual LCD on you computer.
 In this program you can adjust Downforce and Offset.
 You may also adjust settings in the actual printer driver by right clicking on the unit’s driver in printers and faxes.
 In this you can adjust Downforce, Offset, and Speed.

 Josh: So summarize the results for us, what would you pick?

-The flexibility to be able to work with graphic software directly as well as many other cutter driving software by having a printer driver is very valuable.
+The flexibility to be able to work with graphics software directly as well as many other cutter driving software by having a printer driver is very valuable.